 Shake, chill and serve.

-Easy Dijon Vinagrette-prepare one night ahead
+Easy Dijon Vinagrette-prepare one night ahead1/2 C olive oil

 2 T each plain non-fat yoghurt, lemon juice and red wine vinegar